Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Power series arithmetic

 with one-dimensional power series

 we can regard $[u]$ as a two-dimensional power series

 Thus, Type-II PSA for the one-dimensional case is naturally carried over to the two-dimensional case.
-In the same way, Type-II PSA can be also applied to higher-dimensional cases, that is, by replacing each coefficient $u_{i}$ in \eqref{psau} with $n$-dimensional power series, $(n+1)$-dimensional power series with the four arithmetic operations are defined.
+In the same way, Type-II PSA can be applied to higher-dimensional cases; that is, the $(n+1)$-dimensional power series with the four arithmetic operations are defined by replacing each coefficient $u_{i}$ in \eqref{psau} with an $n$-dimensional power series.